remyCases/stoneshard_simulation/README.md

 It doesn't use (planned for the future):

+- dual welding
-- use of active skills during the battle (buf skills & damaged ones)
+- use of active skills during the battle (buf skills & damage ones)
-- complex logic for skills (for instance fencer stance is set at 1 stack and can't increase)
+- complex logic for skills (for instance, currently fencer stance is set at 1 stack and can't increase)
 - magic damage other than caustic and poison
 - energy management
 - complex logic for secondary effects (for instance daze removing the use of abilities and evolving in stun if re applied)